Capacitary Muckenhoupt Weights and Weighted Norm Inequalities for Hardy-Littlewood Maximal Operators

 The monotonicity of the set function $\ch_\fz^\delta$ implies that the Lebesgue integral on the right hand side is always well defined, even when $g$ is a non-measurable function in the sense of Lebesgue measures.
-Thus, the Choquet integral is well defined for all non-measurable functions with respect to the Lebesgue measure.
+Thus, the Choquet integral is well defined for all non-negative functions, without the assumption of measurability.
 It is worth noting that Hausdorff contents, originating from fractal geometry (see \cite{eg15,fe69}), play a crucial role in harmonic analysis and nonlinear potential theory (see \cite{AdH96}).
 The Choquet integral also has many essential and profound applications in quasilinear elliptic equations (see, for example, T. Kilpel\"ainen and J. Mal\'y \cite{km94} as well as D. Labutin \cite{l02}), in continuous time dynamic and coherent risk measures in finance (see, for example, L. Denis, M. Hu and S. Peng \cite{dhp11}) and in Bayesian decision theory, subjective probability and robust optimization (see, for example, D. Bertsimas, D. Brown and C. Caramanis \cite{bbc11}).
 For the further theory of Choquet integrals with respect to Hausdorff contents, we refer the reader to the original work of G. Choquet \cite{ch55}, the excellent survey by D. R. Adams \cite{0923-2} and the paper by L. Tang \cite{t11} for an overview.

 Let $L_{\loc}^1({{\mathbb R}^n})$ denote the set of all locally integrable functions on ${{\mathbb R}^n}$.
 The classical \emph{Hardy-Littlewood maximal operator} $\mathcal M$ is defined by setting

 Equivalently, the supremum may be taken over all cubes $Q$ centered at $x$, or over all balls $B$ containing $x$.
 Let $w\in L_{\loc}^1(\rn)$ and $w\in(0,\fz)$ almost everywhere.
 Given $p\in[1,\fz)$ and a measurable set $E$, let $w(E):=\int_Ew(x)\,dx$ and let $f$ belong to weighted Lebesgue spaces $L^p_w(\rn)$, i.e.,